Fun Painting and Drawing Activity for Preschoolers

 This post contains affiliate links.
 Privacy and Disclosure

-But if we prep the area - and the artist! - painting can be one of the most amazing play times for kids as well as grownups.
-Painting gives kids freedom to create while they enjoy a fun sensory experience.
+But if we prep the area - and the artist! - painting sessions can be as much fun for grownups as they are for kids.

-This painting and drawing activity is a fun way to let kids create.
+This painting and drawing activity is a fun way to let kids get create.
 It combines a paint brush and a drawing tool, focusing on the process and not the product.
-There isn't a final result or product to achieve.

-Washable paints are perfect for painting activities.
-They have awesome colors; they inspire creativity; they easily wash off hands and brushes in sudsy water.
+- Washable paints are perfect for kids painting activities, since they easily wash off hands and brushes in sudsy water.
+Bonus: Washing up is just another fun sensory experience!

-Supplies for painting activity
+Supplies for a painting activity

 Cardboard canvas